SHARE THIS PAGE:

 IWF @ PHF Walkathon, Edison NJ, September 13, 2009

-IWF Wrestling @ Great Falls Paterson Festival, September
+IWF Wrestling at Great Falls Paterson Festival September 2009

-WWE Legend Honky Tonk Man Appeared June 22 in West Paterson, NJ:
+WWE Legend Honky Tonk Man Appeared June 22 in West Paterson:

-Wrestling Entertainment Legend Honky Tonk Man came to West Paterson (Woodland
+time as World Wrestling Entertainment Legend Honky Tonk Man came to West Paterson

-Tonk Man sold out Madison Square Garden numerous times in the 1980's and 1990's, and recently appeared on WWE Raw and WrestleMania
+Honky Tonk Man sold out Madison Square Garden numerous times in the 1980's and 1990's, and recently appeared on WWE Raw and

 At 3 pm, Honky Tonk Man signed autographs at Alfred H. Baumann Free Public Library to promote the annual Kids Summer Reading Club.